jonathanhogg/flitter-webrtc/README.md

 from the `call=`/`answer=` connection *ID* and the value of `secret=`.
 As the *ID* is used for key derivation, secrecy generally can be guaranteed by simply using unguessable values for the connection *ID*.
-However, supplying the `secret=` attribute allows a group of nodes to share a common secret and then use public *ID* values (such as a host or user name) to establish connections.
+However, supplying the `secret=` attribute allows a group of nodes to share a common secret (like a private chat room name) and then use public *ID* values (like a user name) to establish connections.

 If both `answer=` and `call=` are provided, then `call=` takes priority and this endpoint will attempt an outgoing connection.
 Changes to any of the